vlang/v/doc/docs.md

 From the example above, you can see that functions are declared with the `fn` keyword.
 The return type is specified after the function name.
-In this case `main` doesn't return anything, so the return type can be omitted.
+In this case `main` doesn't return anything, so there is now return type.

 As in many other languages (such as C, Go and Rust), `main` is the entry point of your program.